-Before you get started you need to ensure that your work space is clean and clear, and you have the following items to hand:
+Before you get started making a pillar candle, you need to ensure that your work space is clean and clear, and you have the following items to hand:

 - A heat source to melt the wax

 - Double boiler or pan inside a pan to melt the wax in